Ways to find an internship

 Courses are given by the Career Center’s internships coordinator for students in all departments.
 The program comprises five separate courses concerning the following themes:

-Course 5 – Communication and organization within a company (in April)
+Course 5 – Communication and organization at work

-Each course lasts approximately 1.75 hours (105 minutes) and will be scheduled during midday breaks or in the evening, separately in French and in English.
-Advance registration on the site bookwhen.com/stages is required.
+Each course lasts approximately 1.75 – 2 hours and will be scheduled separately in French and in English.
+Advanced registration on the site Epflcareer is required.

 Work authorization linked to student permits for foreign students